ssbc/scuttle-testbot/README.md

 ### CreateTestSbot.use(require('ssb-about'))

-`CreateTestSbot.use` lets you add scuttlebot plugins. `use` can be chained the same as the scuttlebot api.
+`CreateTestSbot.use` lets you add ssb-server plugins. `use` can be chained the same as the ssb-server api.

 ## Install